ezsystems/commerce-documentation/docs/developer_manual/econtent/econtent_cookbook/econtent_search_cookbook/how_to_implement_a_custom_sorting_handler_for_econtent.md

 ```

 The order of the sorting criteria is important.
 In the example above the sorting will be in the order they are set into the array.

+Modifying existing SortHandlers

+Existing SortHandlers can't be overriden by simply extending them.
+If you need to change the behavior of a SortHandler, you need to use the new implementation explicitly, i.e. instantiate the new class like shown in the example above.